marc2332/reactor-wallet/README.md

 - [x] Display owned tokens
 - [ ] Ability to display NFTs owned by a wallet
 - [ ] Upload to https://itsallwidgets.com/
-- [ ] Small note when making transactions
+- [ ] Ability to add a small note when making transactions
+- [ ] Ability to make transactions with SPL Tokens
+- [ ] Better UX (specially when creating accounts)

 WIP.